-Dickhaut Library will not be available for on-site research or checking out books for the remainder of the semester.
+Dickhaut Library is not available for on-site research or checking out books.

 Library staff can still provide full text of electronic articles or ebook chapters.
 Library staff can also scan print articles and book chapters to be sent to students as PDF documents.
 Staffers are working on ways of providing reserve readings as needed.
 OhioLINK shipments of requested materials to the campus ceased as of March 19.

 Commencement took place online May 23